18 Zoos with Military Discounts Across the US

 The Jacksonville Zoo and Gardens opened in 1914 with a red deer fawn.
 While at the zoo you can visit the Play Park and Splash Ground, the Plains of East Africa, The Land of the Tiger, and more.
 They offer a 10% military discount on regular admission tickets only for those with active military IDs.
 This discount is not available online and can’t be combined with any other offers or discounts.

 The Atlanta Zoo opened in 1889 after a businessman purchased a collection of animals from a stalled traveling show and relocated them to Grant Park.
 At the zoo, you can check out amphibians, birds, mammals, reptiles, and more.
 They offer free admission to the zoo to all active-duty, reserves, veterans, and retired members of the US military with a valid military ID.
 This discount is for the military member only.

 The Louisville Zoo was opened in 1969.
-While at the zoo, you can explore animals of Africa, Australia, South American, and more.
+While at the zoo, you can explore animals from Africa, Australia, South America, and more.
 They offer active duty military free general admission.
 Dependents and retired military can receive 10% off.
 You must present a military ID.
 They also usually offer free admission for active, retired, and their families on Veterans’ Day.